que-rb/que/docs/customizing_que.md

 One of Que's goals to be easily extensible and hackable (and if anyone has any suggestions on ways to accomplish that, please [open an issue](https://github.com/chanks/que/issues)).
 This document is meant to demonstrate some of the ways Que can be used to accomplish different tasks that it's not already designed for.

+Some of these features may be moved into core Que at some point, depending on how commonly useful they are.

 ### Recurring Jobs

 Que's support for scheduling jobs makes it easy to implement reliable recurring jobs.
 For example, suppose you want to run a job every hour that processes the users created in that time: